pilosophos/pilosophos.github.io/src/writing/trivia.md

 Name derives from the asterisk (*), or splat.
 World of Darkness supplement books were called things like *clanbooks, traditionbooks, thingbooks*, which were collectively known as *\*books* on Usenet.

+## Stockfish
+Originally a classical chess-playing algorithm, it was augmented with a neural network in 2020, and in 2023 is now entirely a neural network.

+The classical algorithm works by looking at the tree of possible game states starting from the current state.
+Each state gets a score (in centipawns):

+- If during some state it is the computer's turn, then the score is the max of the child states' scores (it wants to make a move that benefits itself).
+- If it is the opponent's turn, then the score is the min of the child states' scores (the opponent wants to make a move that hurts the computer).

+Then the algorithm will make the move that maximizes the score.
+This algorithm is called Minimax.

+### Alpha-beta pruning
+Because the tree can get really big, to make it faster, Alpha-beta pruning stops evaluation (prunes parts of the tree) when it encounters a move that's proven to be worse than another move that's already been evaluated.

+## Asynchronous Transfer Mode (ATM)
+ATM is a data-link layer protocol (like Ethernet or I<sup>2</sup>C) mainly used for creating WANs.
+Data is encoded into fixed-size packets, then each packet can be routed differently along the network.
+ATM is used in DSL networks.

+Unlike Ethernet, you can guarantee an ATM connection's Quality of Service, such as its data rate and maximum delay.